jkeohan/rctr-2-14-22/w05d08/intro-to-fetching-data.md

 We confirmed that the Raw data sent via HTTP is a string and is done so because it's more efficient.
 We call data in this form **"stringified"**.
 They are native data structures which are **serialized**  into a string representation of the data.

-This string can be transmitted and then **parsed** back into data by another web agent.
+Although the data is transmitted as a string it must be  **parsed** back into it's native form for us to make use of it.

 There are **two** major serialized data formats...